OctopusDeploy/blog/blog/2020-08/aws-iam-roles/index.md

 ## Creating a role

-Roles are created in the AWS  IAM console.
+Roles can be created in the AWS  IAM console.
 When you create a new role, you will be presented with a list of services that the role will apply to.
 With the default selection of **AWS service** selected, click the **EC2** link:

 ![](createrole.png "width=500")